- It can be super useful initially, but after a while predictive text can start tripping you up.

 As handy as predictive text is, it also can be a nightmare at times as well.
 We have all been victim to its criminal suggestions that seldom say “hello” to what we actually intended to type – we have had “hell, no” being suggested as an option to “hello,” even!
 A creature of habit, predictive text, or auto-correct learns from your everyday typing traditions and then starts suggesting what the algorithm thinks you might want to type after a specific word.

 This feature can be quite handy when it works well.
-Still, after a while, it can actually be more annoying than accurate as it often picks up terms that you use with certain folk but do not always want to use (imagine “yes” becoming “yaassss” on a formal mail – you get what we mean!).
+Still, after a while, it can actually be more annoying than accurate as it often picks up terms that you use with certain folk but does not always want to use (imagine “yes” becoming “yaassss” on a formal mail – you get what we mean!).

 Table of Contents